vasily-kartashov/vasily-kartashov.github.io/_posts/2017-07-16-command-resource.md

 }
 ```

 With this we now have one class that can be reused from web, Amazon Alexa and CLI.
-It's actually not bad, that PHP lets us to "implement" the `execute` method while addng parameters default to `null`.
+It's actually not bad, that PHP lets us to "implement" the `execute` method while addng parameters that default to `null`.